I’ve been on a carnivore diet for years and tried all kinds of meat during this time.

 Domestic animals are fed mostly corn.
 Corn gives a specific flavor to red meat, which we’ve come to see as standard.
 For example, corn-fed animals have firmer and more saturated fat than animals that eat grass.

-Bigger game, such as deer, eat a lot of twigs and tree branches, which results in a gamey flavor.
+Bigger games, such as deer, eat a lot of twigs and tree branches, which results in a gamey flavor.

 The gamey taste also depends on the subspecies, where the animal lives, and what it eats.
 For example, a deer in the Southwest will taste different than the one in Illinois.